vipulc2580/Stock_Data_ETL_Pipeline/README.md

 # Stock Data ETL Pipeline

-**An automated ETL pipeline for stock price data using Apache Airflow and the Alpha Vantage API.**
+**An automated ETL pipeline for Stock Ticker data using Apache Airflow and the Alpha Vantage API.**

 ---